tOkeshu/monkeypatch.me/content/blog/mixing-professional-and-personal-git-configurations.md

 However, this can be tedious to use the option constantly and think whether or not to use it.
-To make your life easier you can use the ̀GIT_TEMPLATE_DIR` environment variable.
+To make your life easier you can use the `GIT_TEMPLATE_DIR` environment variable.
 But don't forget you have to set it only when you want to change of context.

 As I'm working with ruby very often, I already have rvm installed so I